 When it’s time to heat, preheat the grill on high heat until it reaches at least 400 degrees then turn the heat down to medium.
 It’s important to keep the heat over medium as any higher will cause the sugar in the marinade to burn vs caramelize.
 Spray one side of the chicken breasts with nonstick spray then place sprayed side down on the grill and grill for 3-4 minutes per side, spraying the tops before flipping.

 While the chicken’s grilling, toss together the crunchy Snap Pea Slaw.
-That’s just 3 cups thinly shredded red cabbage (about 1/2 small head,) 1 cup sugar snap peas that have been thinly sliced vertically, 2 thinly sliced or shredded carrots, and 3 green onions that have been sliced on the diagonal, tossed with the reserved marinade.
+That’s just shredded red cabbage, sliced sugar snap peas, shredded carrots, and green onions that have been sliced on the diagonal, tossed with the reserved marinade.
 You could definitely slice the vegetables up a day or two ahead to save time!
 Taste then add extra lime juice, salt, and pepper if needed.

 Once the chicken is cooked through, plate it then top with the crunchy fresh slaw.
 Drizzle with extra lime juice, if you please, then dig in!
 I hope you love this crunchy, savory, fresh and healthy summer grilling dish!